 Headnodes (a.k.a login nodes) are shared by multiple users and must be used only for submitting jobs and other light weight activities.
 It is against policy to run any operation on the headnodes that will impact their responsiveness.
 These include user processes that consume 90% or more of a CPU, 50% of the available memory, and/or large data operations or transfers (including SFTP connections) that have visible adverse impact on the responsiveness of the headnodes.
 Processes violating this policy will be killed by the PACE team after 30min of run.
 PACE team will show best effort to contact the users before killing processes, but reserves the right to kill any processes in violation without notification.

 The scratch storage is cleaned approximately weekly.
 Any file older than 60 days will be removed.
 An email notification of removal will be sent one week prior to the file’s removal.
 Remember, the scratch storage is not intended for long term storage of data sets.
 As such, we do not maintain backups of this storage.
 We have instituted a 5 TB soft quota and 7 TB hard quota on the scratch space.
 Users will be allowed to write more than 5 TB to the scratch space, but will receive warning emails when doing so.
 The system enforces a 7 TB limit on scratch space utilization, and data writes exceeding this limit are blocked.
-Users are also limited with a total of 1million files, regardless of their size.
+Users are also limited with a total of 1 Million files or directories, regardless of their size.

 Project and Home Directory Storage: